caraya/xml-workflow/markdown-source/tools.md

 Grunt's [autoprefixer](https://github.com/nDmitry/grunt-autoprefixer) task uses the [CanIUse database](http://caniuse.com/) to determine if properties need a vendor prefix and add the prefix if they do.

-This becomes important for older browsers or when vendors drop their prefix for a given property
+This becomes important for older browsers or when vendors drop their prefix for a given property.
+Rather than having to keep up to date on all vendor prefixed properties you can tell autoprefixer what browsers to test for (last 2 versions in this case) and let it worry about what needs to be prefixed or not.

       autoprefixer: {
         options: {